datttrian/leetcode/README.md

         # Initialize the maximum profit to zero
         max_profit = 0

-        # Loop through all numbers in `prices` starting from the second day
+        # Loop through all numbers in `prices` from the second day
         for price in prices[1:]:

             # Update the minimum numbers if the current number is lower